 However, when we are saved, we show it through our works because faith without works is dead and useless.

-Faith and actions are working together (James 2:17, 20, 22).
+Faith and actions work together (James 2:17, 20, 22).

 Moreover, salvation is here and now and not a futuristic experience when one is translated from earthly life to the other side.